Our free Irish income tax calculator shows you everything you need to know about your taxes and take home pay, all in under a minute.

-Designed to be as user-friendly as possible, the calculator works like this: simply input your salary, tick any boxes that apply to you, and hit ‘calculate’.
-You’ll instantly see your results displayed, with a clear breakdown of your earnings and tax burden.
+The calculator works like this: simply input your salary, tick the boxes that apply to you, and click ‘calculate’.
+Your results will be displayed instantly, with a clear breakdown of your earnings and tax burden.

-And you can rest assured that all of the information on this page is up to date for the 2025 tax year.
+And you can rest assured that all of the information on this page and in our take home pay calculator above is up to date for the 2026 tax year.

 The threshold for lone parents and married couples with one income is higher – at €48,000 and €53,000 respectively.
 The standard rate cut-off for married couples with two incomes is up to €88,000.